shellkraft/Red-Dock/README.md

 ```bash
 rd start
 ```
-This command initiates the Kali Linux Docker container while also establishing a volume for persistence.
+This command initiates the Kali Linux Docker container, attaching a volume for persistence and mounting it as `/vol`.

 ### Halt Kali Linux Container